Biopolymer

 Biopolymers are natural polymers produced by the cells of living organisms.
 Like other polymers, biopolymers consist of monomeric units that are covalently bonded in chains to form larger molecules.
 There are three main classes of biopolymers, classified according to the monomers used and the structure of the biopolymer formed: polynucleotides, polypeptides, and polysaccharides.
-The Polynucleotides, RNA and DNA, are long polymers of nucleotides.
+The polynucleotides, RNA and DNA, are long polymers of nucleotides.
 Polypeptides include proteins and shorter polymers of amino acids; some major examples include collagen, actin, and fibrin.
-Polysaccharides are linear or branched chains of sugar carbohydrates; examples include starch, cellulose and alginate.
-Other examples of biopolymers include natural rubbers (polymers of isoprene), suberin and lignin (complex polyphenolic polymers), cutin and cutan (complex polymers of long-chain fatty acids) and melanin.
+Polysaccharides are linear or branched chains of sugar carbohydrates; examples include starch, cellulose, and alginate.
+Other examples of biopolymers include natural rubbers (polymers of isoprene), suberin and lignin (complex polyphenolic polymers), cutin and cutan (complex polymers of long-chain fatty acids), melanin, and polyhydroxyalkanoates (PHAs).

 In addition to their many essential roles in living organisms, biopolymers have applications in many fields including the food industry, manufacturing, packaging, and biomedical engineering.

 Biopolymers versus synthetic polymers

 A major defining difference between biopolymers and synthetic polymers can be found in their structures.
 All polymers are made of repetitive units called monomers.
-Biopolymers often have a well-defined structure, though this is not a defining characteristic (example: lignocellulose):

-The exact chemical composition and the sequence in which these units are arranged is called the primary structure, in the case of proteins.
+Biopolymers often have a well-defined structure, though this is not a defining characteristic (example: lignocellulose): The exact chemical composition and the sequence in which these units are arranged is called the primary structure, in the case of proteins.
 Many biopolymers spontaneously fold into characteristic compact shapes (see also "protein folding" as well as secondary structure and tertiary structure), which determine their biological functions and depend in a complicated way on their primary structures.
 Structural biology is the study of the structural properties of biopolymers.
 In contrast, most synthetic polymers have much simpler and more random (or stochastic) structures.
 This fact leads to a molecular mass distribution that is missing in biopolymers.
 In fact, as their synthesis is controlled by a template-directed process in most in vivo systems, all biopolymers of a type (say one specific protein) are all alike: they all contain similar sequences and numbers of monomers and thus all have the same mass.
 This phenomenon is called monodispersity in contrast to the polydispersity encountered in synthetic polymers.
 As a result, biopolymers have a dispersity of 1.